pesho-ivanov/martinus.github.io/_posts/2022/2022-08-27-hashmap-bench-01.md

 Google's Abseil's `absl::flat_hash_map` stores `value_type` directly in the slot array, and Google recommends these for general use.
 They were brand new in 2019 and pushed the boundary on what's possible to achieve for unordered_maps.
 It uses several interesting optimizations, described in [CppCon 2017: Matt Kulukundis “Designing a Fast, Efficient, Cache-friendly Hash Table, Step by Step](https://www.youtube.com/watch?v=ncHmEUmJZf4).

 The Good
 : 3 years ago `absl::flat_hash_map` was one of the fastest maps.
 It still is quite fast, and seems to perform especially well for large maps.
-This map and `gtl::flat_hash_map`, which is based on that map, are the fastest in the **RandomFind_500000** benchmark.
-Find is reasonably fast, especially for strings.
+This map and `gtl::flat_hash_map`, which is based on that map, are the fastest in the **Find 1 – 500k uint64_t** benchmark.
+Other find benchmarks are reasonably fast too, especially for strings.

 The Bad
 : Copying and iterating the map is comparatively slow.
-The map is highly sensitive to the used hash, and benchmarks are incredibly slow (timeout) out when bad hash is used.
+The map is highly sensitive to the used hash, and benchmarks are incredibly slow (timeout) when bad hash is used.
 E.g. `std::hash` or `boost::hash` for number types.

 About
 : Website: [https://abseil.io/docs/cpp/guides/container](https://abseil.io/docs/cpp/guides/container), Tested version: [736458b5 (master)](https://github.com/abseil/abseil-cpp), License: `Apache License 2.0`